 “Design your content inventories and audits to serve your organization’s goals.“

 – Paula Ladenburg Land, Senior Content Strategist, NASA Earth Sciences Data Systems Communications Group

 These will be unique to each organization but could include:

 Identify the most engaging types of content for your audience.
-What topics have your readers shown interest in?
-When have they shared content, actioned a CTA, made a comment etc?
+For instance, assess what topics your readers show interest in.
+Next, when have they shared content, actioned a CTA, made a comment. etc?

 Identify the best performing lead generation content and define the most efficient content types for each stage of the buyer’s journey.

 Identify content that has high SEO potential and which pieces lack proper optimization.
-Discover what content assets need to be updated or removed and keep in mind its SEO potential.
+Then discover what content assets need to be updated or removed and keep in mind its SEO potential.

 It can be a dirty job, siphoning through a dense back catalog, but you don’t want a potential prospect stumbling across an old blog post that goes against everything your business and the world now know and hold true.
 Scraping tools like Screaming Frog can help you get a quick list of every page on your website to make this more manageable.
 Otherwise, you’ll need to go digging in your shared drive, speak to other functions, and use search engines to identify public content.